• Projects

 The School has a rich history in Canterbury which can be traced back at least 140 years.
 The selective girls’ grammar school has a pupil roll of approx. 1105, with students ranging from 11-18 years of age, including a mixed-gender sixth form provision.

-Led by Associate Partner, Darren James, LEP was appointed by Kier Construction Southern on behalf of the Department for Education (DfE) as part of the Government’s ‘Priority Schools Building Programme 2’ (‘PSBP2’) to design the new school, replacing the existing early-1950s main school building.
+Led by Partner, Darren James, LEP was appointed by Kier Construction Southern on behalf of the Department for Education (DfE) as part of the Government’s ‘Priority Schools Building Programme 2’ (‘PSBP2’) to design the new school, replacing the existing early-1950s main school building.

 The attractive Art Deco-inspired existing school was an unfortunate loss; however, the poor structural condition and extent of asbestos-containing materials meant that following extensive investigation and consideration, the existing main building was deemed to be at the end of its usable life and no longer in a state of repair.